aidanreilly/owncloud_qs/installing/configuring_mariadb.md

 	systemctl enable mariadb
 ```

 4. Lastly, create the database.
-Log in to the MariaDB database engine.
+Sign in to the MariaDB database engine.
 ```shell
 	mysql -u root -p
 ```